-Emily Martin is General Counsel and Vice President for Workplace Justice at the National Women’s Law Center.
-She oversees the Center’s advocacy, policy, and education efforts to ensure fair treatment and equal opportunity for women at work and to achieve the workplace standards that allow all women to achieve and succeed, with a particular focus on the obstacles that confront women in low-wage jobs and women of color.
+Emily Martin is Vice President for Education & Workplace Justice at the National Women’s Law Center.
+She oversees the Center’s advocacy, policy, and education efforts to ensure fair treatment and equal opportunity for women and girls at work and at school and to forward policy frameworks that allow then to achieve and succeed, with a particular focus on the obstacles that confront women and girls of color and women in low-wage jobs.
 She also provides in-house legal advice and representation to the Center.
 Prior to joining the Center, Ms. Martin served as Deputy Director of the Women’s Rights Project at the American Civil Liberties Union, where she spearheaded litigation, policy, and public education initiatives to advance the rights of women and girls to fair treatment at work, at school, and in housing.
 She was a law clerk for Senior Judge Wilfred Feinberg of the U.S. Court of Appeals for the Second Circuit and for Judge T.S.
 Ellis, III, of the Eastern District of Virginia and previously worked for the Center as a recipient of the Women’s Law and Public Policy Fellowship.
 She has served as Vice President and President of the Fair Housing Justice Center, a non-profit organization in New York City.
 Ms. Martin is a graduate of the University of Virginia and Yale Law School.